June 2021 Retrospective & Income Report

 I enjoy it.
 Because I can focus on the most important things right away.
 I don't need to spend time communicating or having meeting calls.

-But anyone entrepreneurial knows that a one-man band has its limitation.
+But anyone entrepreneurial knows that a one-man band has its limitations.
 You can only do so much as one person.

 So for me to reach $5000/month as one person, I need to be more strategic and smarter in where I spend my time.